keithrbennett/rexe/README.md

 ```

 Since `self` is an enumerable, we can call `first` and then `each_with_index`.
-The `-on` says don't do any automatic output, just the output explicitly specified by `puts` in the source code.
+We've used the default output mode `-on` (_no output_ mode), which says don't do any automatic output,
+just the output explicitly specified by `puts` in the source code.

 #### -mb "Big String" Filter Mode